microsoft/pxt/docs/blog/arcade/update-jan-2021.md

 **Posted on January 22nd, 2021 by [Jaqster](https://github.com/jaqster)**

 New Year, New Release!
-At this time last year we released the first official version of MakeCode Arcade, so we thought we’d celebrate our 1-year birthday by doing another release update!
+At this time last year we released the first official version of MakeCode Arcade, so we thought we’d celebrate our first birthday by doing another release update!

 Most of the work in this release went into fixing bugs that had accumulated.
 By the way, THANK YOU if you’ve filed a bug in GitHub - this is super helpful for us!